 One of the most powerful and enduring changes digital transformation has brought to the modern business environment is software as a service (SaaS) applications.
-Serving up software you need to handle your most important business processes without the need for massive investment in localised IT resources or infrastructure, SaaS leverages cloud computing to help you create an integrated and (ideally) secure software environment from diverse sources.
+Serving up software you need to handle your most important business processes without the need for massive investment in localized IT resources or infrastructure, SaaS leverages cloud computing to help you create an integrated and (ideally) secure software environment from diverse sources.

 But not all SaaS solutions—or security standards—are created equal, and every SaaS provider you choose should meet rigorous security requirements to help protect sensitive data from data breaches and account takeovers, ensure secure access control, and provide real-time measures that ensure end users have a positive, safe, and productive experience.
-If you’re not sure about your organisation’s approach to cybersecurity, or simply want a reliable way to ensure it’s up to snuff for the applications you rely on, following a SaaS security checklist and implementing some critical best practices for information security will help your team create a secure software environment for your organisation.
+If you’re not sure about your organization’s approach to cybersecurity, or simply want a reliable way to ensure it’s up to snuff for the applications you rely on, following a SaaS security checklist and implementing some critical best practices for information security will help your team create a secure software environment for your organization.

 Why You Need an SaaS Security Checklist

 Moving software applications to the cloud with SaaS brings a lot of benefits to your business.
-Transferring the heavy lifting of data processing to remote servers, eliminating the need for on premise updates and data storage (as well as potentially costly overhead from additional IT staff), and providing role-appropriate, real-time access to stakeholders throughout your organisation can save you money and free your staff to focus on more strategically valuable tasks.
+Transferring the heavy lifting of data processing to remote servers, eliminating the need for on premise updates and data storage (as well as potentially costly overhead from additional IT staff), and providing role-appropriate, real-time access to stakeholders throughout your organization can save you money and free your staff to focus on more strategically valuable tasks.

 Small wonder, then, that SaaS has assumed such a commanding position in the software environments of companies big and small:

 - In 2019, Synergy Research found total SaaS revenue topped $100 billion U.S.—with an estimated annual market growth of 30%.